Facts to know about cervical disc disease

 Diagnostic tests.
 Most doctors start with x-rays, which allow us to rule out other problems such as tumors and infections.
 The films also allow us to see if there is any loss of disc space between the vertebrae.
 In most cases, a Magnetic Resonance Imaging or MRI will be ordered to further evaluate the spine and surrounding structures particularly in diagnosing nerve root compression.
 In some cases, a test called a discography may be done to confirm the diagnosis.
 This test involves injecting contrast dye into the affected disc (or discs) to create a clearer image.

-Treatment options of disc disease
+Treatment options of cervical disc disease

 Conservative care (non-surgical) is recommended as the primary strategy and surgery is only considered if a concerted effort at conservative care fails to provide adequate pain relief or a patient’s daily activity has been significantly compromised.
 Conservative management involves the use of medications, physical therapy, and lifestyle changes.
 Steroid injections may relieve pain for a period of time.